 Step 1: How to rehydrate the TVP for vegan meatballs.

-First, you’ll chop some onions and garlic, saute them in a generous amount of olive oil, and stir in your spices.
 We went with a traditional Italian flavor but kicked it up a notch with a hefty amount of both black and red pepper because that’s how we loooove them.

 You can totally lower the heat by adding less of those ingredients though because I know that’s not everyone’s thing.
 But if it is, you’re gonna LOVE this recipe as-is.

 Next, you’ll stir in some dry TVP, water, and a few other ingredients for added flavor.
 Cover the lid and let that deliciousness simmer.
-This method is what traps and intensifies all those yummy flavors!

 Step 3: Make the vegan meatball mixture.